sherryliao21/interview-prep-study-group/README.md

-# Interview prep questions
+# Interview prep study group

-This is a repository dedicated to preparing for full-stack web dev interviews.
-As a group of four, we hold study groups every two weeks to share knowledge/info over some really popular interview questions, topics ranging from "How the Internet works," "Database," "JavaScript" to "HTML/CSS," and more.
+This is a repository for full-stack web dev interview preps. </br>
+As a group of four, we hold study sessions every two weeks to share knowledge / discuss on some popular interview questions. </br>
+Topics ranging from "How the Internet works," "Database," "JavaScript" to "HTML/CSS," and more.

 # Contributors